How to Write a Cover Letter for a Receptionist Position

 A polished cover letter gives a much better impression, but it is especially important if you are applying to be a receptionist because receptionists are expected to have strong communication skills and an eye for detail.

-Think of a polished cover letter as a strong handshake.
+Think of a polished version as a strong and confident handshake.